This section is part of a series on the topic of Staking.

 Validators and nominators both receive revenue for securing the network.
 The amount, rewarded as VEGA and infrastructure fees, depends on factors including how much stake is nominated to the validator.

 To be considered for staking rewards, a tokenholder must associate VEGA to a Vega key and nominate one or more validators.

-Use governance.vega.xyz to associate tokens and nominate validators.
-Staking rewards are paid into your Vega wallet after each epoch ends.
+Governance dApp: Associate tokens and nominate validators.
+Staking rewards are paid after each epoch ends.

-VEGA received as staking rewards must be withdrawn to an Ethereum wallet, and then associated to a Vega wallet, before they can be staked.
+Staking rewards are vested, and then must be withdrawn to an Ethereum wallet, and then associated to a Vega wallet, before they can be staked.

 The reward received by each validator, and therefore passed onto their nominators at the end of each epoch, is based on their validator scores.
 The score accounts for any penalties.
 However, there is no token slashing, i.e., a validator or a tokenholder will not lose tokens through any validator actions or poor performance.

 A validating node’s score is calculated based on three factors:

 - Penalties for too much stake

 These factors drive a number of individual scores which combine to form the overall score for each validator in the epoch.